Glossary of PA Terms - P

 Power on/off procedure

-A numeric value (with the relevant units stated) typically specifying the power-handling capability of an item of equipment.
+A numeric value (with the relevant units stated) typically specifying the power-handling capability of an item of equipment or an electrical or electronic component.
 See also VA, RMS, Programme power, Music power, De-rating and the Power Ratings section on the Amplifiers and Speakers page.

 Usually refers to a device that converts mains electricity into supplies of the particular type (AC or DC), voltage(s) and current(s) required by an item of equipment.
 When the power supply is external to the item of equipment being powered, or when it is a specific replaceable module internal to the equipment, it is frequently referred to as a power supply unit (PSU).
 When external, it is essential that only the power supply and interconnecting cable that are intended for use with that specific equipment are used, as other types may not be electrically compatible (even though the connectors may be mechanically compatible) − for example the supplied voltage, the current rating or the polarity may be incorrect.
 (For further information on this see Can I use a different model of external power unit? on the FAQ page.)